- Share this article on Facebook

 Hollywood has long-sought to adapt it to the big-screen but development hell has snuffed many a project.
-Spike Jonze infamously tried to mountain iteration and at one points both Steven Spielberg’s Amblin Entertainment and Will Smith’s Overbrook tried to adapt the book.
+Spike Jonze infamously tried to mount an iteration and at one point both Steven Spielberg’s Amblin Entertainment and Will Smith’s Overbrook tried to adapt the book.
 Previously Sony’s Sony Pictures Animation was working on a CG animated version.

 For Guion and Handel, the project puts the duo in the same realm as Slumberland, the fantasy they wrote for director Francis Lawrence and star Jason Momoa.
 That Netflix project is based on one of the earliest of comic strips, Little Nemo in Slumberland, focusing on the fantastical dreams of young boy.